wellyshen/react-cool-inview/README.md

   const { inView } = useInView(ref, {
     // Stop observe when meet the threshold, so the "inView" only triggered once
     unobserveOnEnter: true,
-    // Extend the root margin out, so the image will start load before it comes to the viewport
+    // Grow the root margin, so the image will start load before it comes to the viewport
     rootMargin: '50px',
   });